I don't know about you, but my older children have enjoyed stories

-Star Toaster: Orphs of the Woodlands (TOS Review Crew)
+from Star Toaster.
+Orphs of the Woodlands is on online

 As Peanut shares his story he rescues as many other Orphs as possible and cares for them at Ivythwaite cottage, dipicted in the center of the graphic below by earning minted (toasted?) stars.
 The stars are used to purchase new land, various buildings and resources that will help to care for the orphs.
 The startoaster creates the gold star currency that the main character uses to pay for all of these items.